brambleshadow4/tsssf-online/README.md

 Prerequisites: Familiarity with node/npm.

-###  One time setup
+###  One time setup ###

 	git clone <link-to-repo>
 	cd <repo-folder>
 	npm install
 	npm run tsc
-	cd ./img
+	npm run buildPacks
-	py generateThumbnails.py
+	npm run tsc

-Note that the card thumbnails are not stored in the repository.
-Rather, they are generated programmatically using a python script.
+npm run buildPacks will install any card packs stored in the packs directory, generating the image thumbnails as well as overwritting cards.ts and packOrder.ts.
+Hence, the need to build twice.

-### Running the server
+### Running the server ###

 	node server/server.js